 A wavy black hair color with mahogany and ends is timeless and sexy.
 Go for deep mahogany if your base color is naturally dark.
 This rich color will compliment your skin tone and be easy to touch up every 6-8 weeks.
 You can do an ombré of highlights with a color melt to blend the best with your natural hair.

 Ask your colorist for a blend of cherry and mahogany highlights.
 A rich-chocolate red for the cooler seasons, bringing out fall and winter tones.
 A blend of multiple colors will create the most dimension to your red colors.
-Depending on your complexion you will want to chat with your stylist about the right hue for you.
+Depending on your complexion, you will want to chat with your stylist about the right hue.
 And be sure to maintain with a color-safe cleanser like Hairstory’s New Wash Original.

 A dimensional mahogany with magenta hues is stunning.
 For a rich saturated color, try a mahogany color with highlights of a magenta tone.
 It will complement the color and add dimension and texture.
 It’s important to get glossing in between every 6weeks to maintain color.
 Use color-safe cleansers at home like Oway Color Protection Hair Bath.

 Consider a violet mahogany balayage.
 For dark hair, this is the perfect balayage color.
 You tend to lift a little warmer, so staying in the tone of caramel can help this color stay vibrant.
 Play with different tones of reds and violets to match your skin tone.
-Make sure to invest in color- protection hair bath and mask like the brand Oway.
+Invest in color- protection hair bath and mask like the brand Oway.

-A cranberry and mahogany blend is a great combo for those wanting to enjoy the deeper red family.
+A cranberry and mahogany blend is great for those wanting to enjoy the deeper red family.
 It’s the perfect color if you want an at-home regimen.
 Mahogany hair can be kept vibrant and shiny with color-saving shampoo and conditioner.
-Ask your stylist about different shades that are best suited for your skin tone.
+Ask your stylist about different shades best suited for your skin tone.

 Want some spice added to your life with a mahogany brown hair color?
 Yes?
 Perfect!
 I love any red-based hair color.
 It’s fun, fresh, in your face, and loud.
 To keep your red color loud and proud, use a color-tinted shampoo.
 Pravana Color Protect Shampoo is a great one.

 Mahogany wine hair color is a rich and luxurious shade of red.
-If you’re looking to make an impact, this vibrant and lively hue is sure to leave an impression!
+If you want to make an impact, this hue will be vibrant and lively and leave an impression!
 I recommend highlighting your hair before coloring it darker.
 It will give you the most dimension and light-reflecting results.
 When at the salon, ask your colorist for a mix of deep mahogany with subtle hints of burgundy.
 Maintaining this gorgeous look will require occasional touch-ups every few weeks.
 But don’t worry about fading.
 Regular conditioning can help keep it looking fresh and nourished.

 This medium mahogany hair color is very trendy.
-It’s subtle, not too outgoing or loud, but also very unique and beautiful and seems to go with most of every skin tone.
+It’s subtle, not too outgoing or loud, but unique and beautiful and seems to go with most skin tones.
 This color gives a lot of dimension to your hair.

-Some lighter pieces of the model’s hair, before the service, absorbed more of the red tones.
+Before the service, some lighter pieces of the model’s hair absorbed more of the red tones.
 Others absorbed more of the mahogany tones, giving it a beautiful dimension.
 Plus, the beach wave look helps look so much more dimension!
 Consultations are the most important part of the service!
 Make sure you talk to your stylist about any questions you may have.
-This color looks awesome on short and long hair, and beach waves are trendy on any length as well.
+This color looks awesome on short and long hair, and beach waves are also trendy on any length.